 Population

 While the clinic serves patients with different psychiatric disorders, the project will target an adult population diagnosed with depression.
 The project will target both new and existing patients, with the expectation of 40-50 patients.
 Only adult patients (18 years and more) with a DSM-V-confirmed diagnosis of depression will be included in the project.
 Individuals aged 17 years and younger, with other psychiatric diagnoses, comorbid psychiatric disorders besides depression, and cognitive impairments that could interfere with their participation will be excluded.
 Participants in the project will be informed about it during their visits, with a focus on those diagnosed with depression.
-In addition, patients with depression diagnosis may be identified from the electronic health records as a contingency to meet the expected sample.
-Following identification, the DNP project manager will seek informed consent after explaining the purpose of the project and their role (see appendix E for consent form).
+In addition, patients with depression diagnosis may be identified from the electronic health records as a contingency to meet the expected particpant number.
+Following identification, the DNP project manager will seek informed consent after explaining the purpose of the project and the participant’srole (Appendix C).

 Translation Science (or QI Model + Nursing Theory) and Project Management